Azure-Samples/clustered-jboss-demo/README.md

     git clone https://github.com/Azure-Samples/clustered-jboss-demo.git
     ```

 2. Run the shell commands below to create a resource group and deploy the ARM template.
 The template will create a Virtual Network, App Service Plan, and JBoss EAP web app.
-The `WEBAPP_NAME` must be globally unique, so consider using your name or appending numbers to ensure it's unique.

     **Bash**

+    Set your desired Web App name, location, and resource group if you have not done so already.

     ```bash
     WEBAPP_NAME=<provide a unique name>  # upper and lowercase letters, numbers, and dashes OK LOCATION=eastus
     RESOURCE_GROUP=jboss-rg
+    ```

+    Deploy the ARM Template.

+    ```bash
     az group create --name $RESOURCE_GROUP --location $LOCATION az deployment group create \
         --name jboss_deployment \